-- 2. Out-of-scope and unallowable activities (deduct up to 25 points). - 3.
+- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 15 points). - 2.
+Out-of-scope and unallowable activities (deduct up to 20 points). - 3.
 Past performance (deduct up to 25 points). - 4.
 Formatting and Technical Requirements (deduct up to 5 points).